Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Optimal I M planning through POMDPs

 Since an agent is uncertain about the current state, the decisions should in principle be planned based on the full history of observations $o_1:o_t$, up to the current decision step $t$.
 Instead, a belief state $b(s)$ is tracked to plan the decisions.
 A belief state $b(s)$ is a probability distribution over states and it is updated as a function of the transition $T(s',a,s)$ and collected observation $Z(o,s',a)$:

 The normalizing constant $P(o|\mathbf{b},a)$ is the probability of collecting an observation $o\in O$ given the belief state $\mathbf{b}$ and action $a\in A$.

 One can see in Eq. \ref{Eq:beliefupd} that for a specific action $a\in A$, updating a belief is equivalent to the forward operation described for DBNs in Eqs. \ref{Eq:forwOp1}-\ref{Eq:forwOpDR2}.
 Yet, the main objective of a POMDP is to identify the optimal policy $\pi^*(\mathbf{b})$ as a function of the belief state $\mathbf{b}$.
-Since the belief state is a sufficient statistic equivalent to the history of all taken actions and gathered observations, a policy $\pi^*(\mathbf{b})$ as function of $\mathbf{b}$ will always be optimal as compared to a policy $\pi(h)$ constrained by a limited set of heuristic rules $h_{a,e}$.
-This is demonstrated through numerical experiments in Section \ref{Sec:Example}.
-In Section \ref{Sec:PointSolvers}, we explain how point-based solvers are able to solve high-dimensional state space POMDPs and find the optimal strategies.
+Since the belief state is a sufficient statistic equivalent to the history of all taken actions and gathered observations, a policy $\pi^*(\mathbf{b})$ as function of $\mathbf{b}$ will always be optimal, as compared to a policy $\pi(h)$ constrained by a limited set of heuristic rules $h_{a,e}$.
+This is also demonstrated through numerical experiments in Section \ref{Sec:Example}.
+In Section \ref{Sec:POMDPImplem}, POMDP implementation details are provided and in Section \ref{Sec:PointSolvers}, we explain how point-based solvers are able to solve high-dimensional state space POMDPs and find the optimal strategies.